What are hormones?

 - Glucagon-like peptide 1 (GLP-1).

 The placenta is a temporary organ that develops in your uterus during pregnancy.
-It provides oxygen and nutrients to your unborn baby.
+It provides oxygen and nutrients to the developing fetus.
 The placenta produces the hormones estrogen and progesterone to maintain the pregnancy.

 What conditions are caused by hormone issues?